 Why Saint Lucia's Climate Matters for Your Trip

-Saint Lucia sits in the Eastern Caribbean with a tropical climate shaped by two distinct seasons: the dry season from December through May, and the wet season from June through November.
-Unlike some Caribbean destinations, Saint Lucia experiences relatively warm, consistent temperatures year-round, ranging from 26°C79°F to 28°C82°F depending on the month.
-The real decision for travelers comes down to managing three competing priorities: weather quality, hurricane risk, and tourist crowds with their corresponding costs.
+Saint Lucia has two distinct seasons: the dry season from December through May, and the wet season from June through November.
+Average temperatures stay consistent year-round, with daytime highs from 29°C84°F in winter to 31°C88°F in summer and overnight lows between 22°C72°F and 25°C77°F. The real decision for travelers comes down to managing three competing priorities: weather quality, hurricane risk, and tourist crowds with their corresponding costs.

 The Dry Season: December Through May